BerenMillidge/BerenMillidge.github.io/_posts/2026-05-31-Thermopylae.md

 For the glory of Persia,
 Come, my soldiers, attack!”

-So cried the great King Xerxes,
+So cried forth the Great King Xerxes,
 Seeing all his talk in vain,
-His archers he commanded,
+To his archers he commanded,
 "Let loose an iron rain!”

 The arrows buzzed like locusts,